odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/coco-labs-environment.md

 Forwarding from [::1]:8888 -> 8888
 ```

-As you progress through the labs, if if you are interested in experimenting with postman, then you may need to setup port forwarding for other services too.
+As you progress through the labs, if you are interested in experimenting with postman, then you may need to setup port forwarding for other services too.
 If so, run each in the background, or in separate windows as they must continue running whilst you are working through the labs.

 # Start working on the labs